As an Amazon Associate we earn from qualifying purchases.

 Overview of Demi Bra

 The word “demi” means half or small in size.
 Hence, demi bras have cups that are smaller or narrower in shape.
-The shape of the cups allows the bra to enhance your cleavage.
-This is achieved by pushing the breasts together and creating a light lifting effect.
+Their cups are smaller or narrower, beautifully designed to enhance my cleavage by pushing my breasts together and giving them a gentle lift.

 Overview of Balconette Bra

 The balconette bra has shallow, horizontal cups that offer low coverage.
 It also has wide-set straps attached to the top of the outer edges or apex of the cups.
-While the straps’ placement on the edge of the shoulder can be intimidating, good-fitting straps will not slip off your shoulders.
+While the straps’ placement on the edge of the shoulder can be intimidating, good-fitting straps don’t slide off my shoulders.

 Comparing Demi vs Balconette Bras